shuhui-wang/myacademicresume/content/authors/admin/_index.md

 Hi!
 Shuhui (Jesse) here.
 Thank you for visiting my website!

 I am a graduate student in Soil and water conservation engineering at Beijing Forestry University under the supervision of Prof. Yujie Wang and Prof. Yunqi Wang.
-Most of my work involves developing robust watershed management strategies by ML techniques.
+Most of my work involves using ML techniques to explore the relationships between environmental stressors and runoff, non-point source pollution, and to develop robust watershed management strategies to combat non-point source pollution.

 My recent study explored the characteristics of non-point source pollution through ML methods (Regression Tree, Clustering, etc.) and investigated non-linear relationships and potential thresholds that watershed managers should be aware of.
 I also presented a simulation-based optimization framework that includes a hydrological & water quality model (AnnAGNPS) and multi-objective optimization algorithm to develop cost-effective watershed management strategies, and I compared the performance of several advanced MOEAs applied to a real-world multi-objecitve watershed management problem.